Wacom-Developer/sdk-for-devices-win-classic/GETTING-STARTED.md

 ## Download an evaluation license

-(##)A license is needed to use the CDL and a fully functional evaluation license is free to download as follows:
+A license is needed to use the CDL and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID
 * Select **Licenses**
 * Select **New Evaluation License**
-* Select **Generate Evaluation License** for WILL SDK for devices
+* Select **Generate Evaluation License** for Wacom Ink SDK for devices
 * Return to Licenses where the new license file is ready for download
 * Download the license file